-This is one of four lessons focusing on Money Skills for young people aged 14-16.
+This lesson belongs to a suite of Money Skills lessons for young people aged 14-16.

 The activities encourage students to become familiar with reading a payslip and calculate pay, explore loans and pensions, and identify employee benefits beyond a salary.